novioleo/crnn.mxnet/README.md

 The interface to use this model via mxnet of cpp is uploaded.And i'll update the handbook in some days.

-IF YOU WANT HAVE A COMFORTABLE COMMUNICATION IN CHINESE,YOU CAN JOIN THE QQ GROUP:129075101
+IF YOU WANT A COMFORTABLE COMMUNICATION IN CHINESE,YOU CAN JOIN THE QQ GROUP:129075101